-A New Iberia maritime injury lawyer with Laborde Earles Injury Lawyers can help you sue your employer for damages you suffered on the job.
-We will gather evidence that supports your claim or lawsuit and fight for your recovery at trial if we don’t reach a settlement.
-We can review your claim with you during a free consultation when you call.
+A New Iberia maritime attorney with Laborde Earles Injury Lawyers can assist you in suing your employer for the damages you’ve suffered.
+In addition, our team can gather evidence to support your claim or lawsuit and fight for you in court if we don’t achieve a fair settlement.

 Maritime Injuries and Possible Damages

 Maritime professionals are essential to keeping our nation running.
-U.S. federal laws offer protections to help them obtain compensation if they are hurt or fatally wounded in the workplace.
+U.S. federal laws offer protections to help these workers obtain monetary compensation when hurt in the workplace.
+These protections can also help surviving family members if a loved one is fatally wounded.

 Common maritime injuries in the workplace that could lead to a claim include: